 According to Anderson et al. (2015), hydraulic boundaries may be defined from water table contours.
 ASTM D5609-64 (2015) emphasizes the need to evaluate boundaries as part of sensitivity testing and the verification and validation process for the model.

-BGC and the GWMG concur that general head or no-flow boundaries are appropriate to use along the northern boundary.
+The GWMG concurs that general head or no-flow boundaries are appropriate to use along the northern boundary.
 Boundary conditions were evaluated during sensitivity testing.
+A predictive sensitivity/uncertainty analysis was conducted during which the general head boundary was changed to a no-flow boundary.
+Impacts to the predictive results were negligible, and the use of a general head boundary was considered appropriate.
 This is a surface watershed boundary, and flow across the boundary is unlikely in the shallow aquifers.
 There is no information available regarding flow in the deeper aquifers.
-A general head boundary can be used in the deeper layers to evaluate flows across this boundary.
+The GWMG concurs that a general head boundary.